davidystephenson/kneel/README.md

 By default including a body sets the method to `POST`.

 By default the request body will be stringified.
-You can optionally use `URLSearchParams` and automatically the `Content-Type` header to `application/x-www-form-urlencoded` with:
+You can optionally use `URLSearchParams` and set the `Content-Type` header to `application/x-www-form-urlencoded` with:

 * `formEncoded`, a boolean